zdflower/votapp/README.md

 * For the moment anyone can vote any number of times.
 * You can share a poll by copying the link of that poll's page.
 * I would like to improve the design of the pages.
-* The order of the polls in the user page is from the oldest to the newest.
+* The polls have date of creation (for now, in english).